A Levels 2021: What to do if you don’t get your grades for your first choice university?

 The UCAS Clearing system exists to make sure secondary school students get a second chance at earning a place at university, by matching them to universities with vacancy spots.

-Ahead of A Level Results Day on August 10, here is everything you need to know about the Clearing system.
+Ahead of A Level Results Day on August 10, here is everything you need to know about the Clearing system and where in Yorkshire you can study through Clearing.

 Who can apply for Clearing?